Minimax Analysis for Inverse Risk in Nonparametric Planer Invertible Regression: Introduction

 where $L_{f_j}(y_j):=\{\bs x \in I^2 \mid f_j(\bs x) = y_j\}$ is a level-set for $y_j \in I$ and $j=1,2$.
 In this form, we can characterize invertibility of $\bs f$ by assuring the uniqueness of the intersection in \eqref{intro:level_set_rep}.
 This result allows the analysis of the smoothness and composition of an invertible estimator.

-Our first main result is developing a lower bound of the minimax inverse risk based on the developed representation.
-Specifically, we show that with $d=2$:
+Our first main result is a lower bound of the minimax inverse risk and the minimax $L^2$-risk for inverses based on the developed representation.
+Specifically, we show that with $d=2$ and any $\psi \in \Psi$:

-with probability larger than $1/2$, where $\gtrsim$ denotes an asymptotic inequality up to constants.
+where $\gtrsim$ denotes an asymptotic inequality up to constants, and $\inf_{\bar{\bs f}_n}$ takes infimum over all the possible estimators depending on $\mathcal{D}_n$.
 This rate corresponds to a minimax rate of estimating (not necessarily invertible) bi-Lipschitz functions.

-This result resolves the question of whether invertibility improves the minimax optimal rate negatively.
-That is, the family of invertible functions is still sufficiently complex, and no rate improvement occurs for $L^2$-risk when estimating it.
-This result contrasts with the fact that the other shape constraints improve the minimax rate up to a parametric rate.
+This result gives a negative answer to the question of whether invertibility improves the minimax optimal rate to the parametric rate.
+That is, the family of functions restricted to be invertible is still sufficiently complicated, and no rate improvement occurs for $L^2$-risk when estimating it.

-Our second main result is an upper bound of the minimax risk.
+Our second main result is an upper bound of the minimax risks.
 To derive the bound, we develop a novel estimator for $\bs f_*$, and derive an upper bound on the inverse risk that corresponds to the lower bound.
 This estimator employs an arbitrary estimator of $\bs f_*$ minimax optimal in the sense of the standard $L^2$ risk, and amends it to be asymptotically almost everywhere invertible, so as to inherit the rate of convergence.
-As a result, for $d=2$, we obtain:
+As a result, for $d=2$ and $\psi(z)=z^4$, we obtain

+where $\asymp$ denotes the asymptotic equality up to the constants and logarithmic factors in $n$.
+While the above result considers the 4th power penalty $\psi(z)=z^4$ due to the pathological example shown in Supplement~\ref{subsec:twist}, the pathological example does not appear if the Lipschitz constant of $\bs f,\bs f^{-1}$ is less than $L = 2^{1/4} \approx 1.19$: for another penalty $\psi(z)=z^2$, we also prove that